Disability-Community-Resource-Fair/website-2026/_pages/accessibility.md

                 <div class="card-body">
                     <h3 class="card-title">Service Animals</h3>
                     <p class="card-text">
                         Service animals welcome at the disability resource fair.
 A service dog relief area is located __HERE HERE AND HERE__, while trash cans for animal-related matter can be found __HERE HERE AND HERE__.
-Feel free to stop by the welcome table for free poop bags, hand santizer, and dog biscuts.
+Feel free to stop by the welcome table for free poop bags, hand sanitizer, and dog biscuits.
                     </p>
                 </div>
             </div>